tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use controlled value strings from the controlled vocabulary designated for use with this term, listed at <a href="http://rs.tdwg.org/dwc/doc/pw/">http://rs.tdwg.org/dwc/doc/pw/</a>.
-For details, refer to <a href="https://doi.org/10.3897/biss.3.38084">https://doi.org/10.3897/biss.3.38084</a></td>
+For details, refer to <a href="https://doi.org/10.3897/biss.3.38084">https://doi.org/10.3897/biss.3.38084</a>.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>